 The Ph.D. in Education offers four concentrations/strands that produce educational researchers trained to interrogate, investigate and meet the challenges facing schools and other educational environments today.

-MEITE prepares you to invent the future of education by combining the learning sciences with the latest advancements in technology to produce high-quality edtech products and curricular materials.
+MEITE prepares you to propel the future of educational innovation by combining the learning sciences with the latest advancements in technology to produce high-quality edtech products, services, and content aligned to industry needs.

 The Ed.D. program is designed to equip experienced and practice-focused educational leaders with understandings, skills and knowledge to effectively drive improvement in school systems and other professional settings.